Recreation, Arts and Culture

 For more information on the Denver Performing Arts Complex Venue Market Analysis and Feasibility Study, visit: www.keenindependent.com/2019artscomplexmarketanalysis

 Wheeler Opera House Facility Expansion Feasibility Study.
-Keen Independent, in concert with Theatre Projects, is conducting a feasibility and community needs study that assesses the possibility of an expansion to the Wheeler Opera House.
-Keen Independent’s analysis includes forecasting demand for different types of performing arts and other activities in Aspen and the Roaring Fork Valley that could be accommodated at the Wheeler Opera House.
-By fall 2019, the study team will assess the feasibility of expansion and improvements as well as develop a business case for Wheeler Opera House that will serve the community for years to come.
+Keen Independent, in concert with Theatre Projects, conducted a feasibility and community needs study that assessed the possibility of an expansion to the Wheeler Opera House.
+Keen Independent’s analysis included forecasting demand for different types of performing arts and community engagement activities in Aspen and the Roaring Fork Valley that could be accommodated at the Wheeler Opera House.

 2019 May Bonfils Stanton Theater Feasibility Study.
 Keen Independent explored the feasibility of reviving the May Bonfils Stanton Theater at Loretto Heights.
 This study included an analysis of capacity and demand for performing arts venues in southwest Denver, including community interest and needs.
 The study team also assessed the facility’s condition, renovation options and potential operating models for the theater.